somesh101/JupyterTemplates/README.md

 ### File Structure

-- `src/`: Source code for the extension.
+- `extension.js`: Source code for the extension.
-- `template.json`: File where templates are stored.
+- `./templates/`: Folder where templates are stored.

 ### Running the Extension